 18. Is your medical school currently in the process of improving Education for Sustainable Healthcare (ESH)/planetary health education?
 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.

-Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
-No, there are no improvements to planetary health education in progress.
-Score explanation: Please see MB21 section on this.
+- Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - No, there are no improvements to planetary health education in progress.